 Often a HAZMAT driver job will entail travel so you’ll need to be willing to travel or occasionally travel.
 A flexible schedule that will enable you to work overtime, weekends, holidays, or different shifts on short notice is a big plus.

-While the median salary of a tractor trailer truck driver was $50,340 in 2021.
+While the average salary of a tractor trailer truck driver was $53,090 in 2022.
 [BLS], a HAZMAT driver normally gets paid quite a bit more than that due to the experience and additional endorsements required.
 Here’s a list of HAZMAT driver jobs starting salaries and the general location where the job was posted during our research.